Monday Morning Motivation:

 Happy Monday all.. checking in from the west coast where I’m out here shooting another show.
 Now I can tell you as the announcement has gone out; I have been tapped as one of the hosts for an original, new series called Exhale, which will air on Aspire TV.
 Launched in June of 2012 in a deal between Magic Johnson and Comcast cable, Aspire is the cable channel targeting African American audiences.
 I’ll tell you more about it and my co-hosts in the coming days.

 So before I head off to the set for the day, I wanted to take a moment for today’s Monday Morning Motivation.
-Ella and I were talking the other day (and by talking I mean, Face-booking, IM’ing or texting; we hardly ever pick up the phone for a good, ol’ fashioned call) about brand building (what else?).
+My assistant Ella and I were talking the other day (and by talking I mean, Face-booking, IM’ing or texting; we hardly ever pick up the phone for a good, ol’ fashioned call) about brand building (what else?).
 I feel like we’re at an interesting place in the evolution of GEM, one I’ve spoken about several times before.

 We were talking about what attracts brands and business and I paraphrased from the movie, Field of Dreams, “If you build it, they will come.”